oloviannykov/eduki-url-shortener/README.md

 4. You should see "Last result: (short link here)" and new record in "Recently added links"

 5. You can click on the link to try it - new tab will be opened with redirect to full URL.
+Just after redirecting the items list will be refreshed to show new usage counter.

 6. After using the link you should notice that link usage counter was incremented.